Tillsten/qt-dataflow/README.rst

 Usage
 -----
 See example.py for an easy example using icons whic react to double click.
+Hold the mousebutton to connect node Termials (only out-> in is allowed).

 .. image:: https://github.com/Tillsten/qt-dataflow/raw/master/example.png

 Example2 uses widgets directly, also uses callback to propagate changes.
-Warning, now circular dection yet.
+Warning, there is no circular detection yet.

 Structure